icamplis/BIDS-Converter/README.md

 Path name: /Users/username/.../directory
 ```

-A new file named 'BIDS' containing the new file structure will be created on the same level as the original directory, and this original directory will be renamed to 'directory'_RAW.
+A new file named 'BIDS' containing the new file structure will be created on the same level as the original directory, and this original directory will be unchanged.